-"Poo!" sneezed the Doctor, "ah!-ah!-ten thousand poos!
-But pray, Sir, continue your very charming ah!-ah!-No, it has gone off,-continue your very charming narrative."
+"Or the wrong one-poo!" sneezed the Doctor, "ah!-ah!-ten thousand poos!
+But pray, Sir, continue your very charming ah!-ah!-No, it has gone off, -continue your very charming narrative."

 The Bear bowed till his left eye nearly touched the bowl of his pipe, and then continued as follows:-